Guys, here’s the jeans that fit your thick & athletic thighs

 The waist fits well, but the thighs are still super tight?

-The waist fits perfectly, and the legs are comfortable, but you still worry it’s too fitted around your thighs (as in, it’s snug like women’s jeans or when men wear skinny styles and you don’t want that look)?
+…you worry it’s too fitted around your thighs (as in, it’s snug like women’s jeans or when men wear skinny styles and you don’t want that look)?

 It’s the right size.
 Do a squat.
-Hold it down there 30 seconds.
+Hold it down there for 30 seconds.
 Come up & feel how the stretch opened the leg up.

 Trust the process.